jlpteaching/dinocpu/assignments/assignment-1.md

 If you want to sidestep this problem entirely, don't create a public fork and instead create a private repository to store your work.
 GitHub now allows everybody to create unlimited private repositories for up to three collaborators, and you shouldn't have *any* collaborators for your code in this class.

-# Hints
+### Hints

-- Start early!
-There is a steep learning curve for Chisel, so start early and ask questions on Campuswire and in discussion.
+* Start early!
+There is a steep learning curve for Chisel, so start early and ask questions on discord and in discussion.
-- If you need help, come to office hours for the TAs, or post your questions on Campuswire.
+* If you need help, come to office hours for the TAs, or post your questions on discord.
-- See [common errors](../documentation/common-errors.md) for some common errors and their solutions.
+* See [common errors](../documentation/common-errors.md) for some common errors and their solutions.

 ## Printf debugging

 This is the best style of debugging for this assignment.

-- Use printf when you want to print *during the simulation*.
+* Use printf when you want to print *during the simulation*.
-  - Note: this will print *at the end of the cycle* so you'll see the values on the wires after the cycle has passed.
+  * Note: this will print *at the end of the cycle* so you'll see the values on the wires after the cycle has passed.
-  - Use `printf(p"This is my text with a $var\n")` to print Chisel variables.
+  * Use `printf(p"This is my text with a $var\n")` to print Chisel variables.
 Notice the "p" before the quote!
-  - You can also put any Scala statement in the print statement (e.g., `printf(p"Output: ${io.output})`).
+  * You can also put any Scala statement in the print statement (e.g., `printf(p"Output: ${io.output})`).
-  - Use `println` to print during compilation in the Chisel code or during test execution in the test code.
+  * Use `println` to print during compilation in the Chisel code or during test execution in the test code.
 This is mostly like Java's `println`.
-  - If you want to use Scala variables in the print statement, prepend the statement with an 's'.
+  * If you want to use Scala variables in the print statement, prepend the statement with an 's'.
 For example, `println(s"This is my cool variable: $variable")` or `println(s"Some math: 5 + 5 = ${5+5}")`.